SubhMSFT/DP420-CertificationMaterial/README.md

 # Resources:
 Different resources are available for preparing, which have been categorized as such:
-Date Last modified: 5 Jan 2022.
+Date Last modified: 7 April 2022

 ## Microsoft Sources:
 - *** Mandatory *** Microsoft Azure Cosmos DB DP-420 Certification Study Hall sessions: https://bit.ly/3usleLp